ChenXJ295/DF-ODPJ/README.md

 ### Other Environments

-At the moment, this repository only has Atati Video Games implemented.
-UAV Aerial Combat is planned to be added soon, but if you are in a hurry or would like to try other tasks, please contact me at xjin0716[at]mail[dot]ustc[dot]edu[dot]cn.
+UAV Aerial Combat is available on https://github.com/ChenXJ295/UAVCombat